nuagenetworks/nuage-metroae-config/README.md

     $ metroae config revert -tp sample/templates -sp ~/vsd-api-specifications sample/user_data/acls.yaml

+Users can also use their own custom templates but they should make sure the custom template name does not coincide with the existing standard template name.
+-tp option can be used to pass multiple template path at the same time.

+    $ metroae config create -tp sample/templates -tp sample/custom-templates -sp ~/vsd-api-specifications -v https://localhost:8443 sample/user_data/acls.yaml

 ## User Data

 The templates within the MetroAE config tool are applied using data provided by the